TVanReeth/LPV-simulations/README.md

 - numpy

 Other required software packages are:
-- the stellar evolution code MESA (https://docs.mesastar.org/)
+- the stellar evolution code MESA (https://docs.mesastar.org/; for the calculation of the input models)
-- the stellar pulsation code GYRE (https://gyre.readthedocs.io/)
+- the stellar pulsation code GYRE (https://gyre.readthedocs.io/; both for the calculation of the input models and to run the LPV-simulations)

 If the LPV-simulations software package is used, please reference:
 - Prat et al. (2019) (https://ui.adsabs.harvard.edu/abs/2019A%26A...627A..64P/abstract)